marionbarker/LoopPatches/README.md

 ### PR Links

 Pay attention to the PR links.
 There may be changes to the code requested there.
-Once updates are made at the PR, these patches might be updated without warning.
+Please be aware these PR may be updated for dev branch.

+* If you are using Loop main branch - use this patch file with the branch name dosing-strategy-ramp-main

+* If you are using Loop dev branch - use this patch file with the branch name dosing-strategy-ramp-dev
+  * Some changes to Loop dev will require patch updates - please be patient

 The two PR for Dosing Strategy Linear Ramp are: